Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/FileManagement/FindCommand.md

 ## Finding Files Modified in the Last 7 Days

-To find files modified in the last 7 days, you can use the `-mtime` option with the `find` command:

 ```bash
 find /path/to/directory -type f -mtime -7
 ```

-- **Explanation**:
-  - `/path/to/directory`: The directory to search in.
-  - `-type f`: Only find files.
-  - `-mtime -7`: Find files modified in the last 7 days.

 ## Finding Files Modified More Than 7 Days Ago

-To find files modified more than 7 days ago, use the `-mtime` option with a positive value:

 ```bash
 find /path/to/directory -type f -mtime +7
 ```